mnadjit/notes/tech⚙️/education🎓/courses📓/AWS_Solution_Arch_Assoc_SAA-C03/Udemy/08_DNS_Caching_Performance_Optimization.md

 # Global Accelerator
 #global_accelerator #ga
+Can act as a load balancer at the global level across multiple regions.
+When users try to access the domain, Route 53 returns a pair of *anycast* IP addresses that are associated with the configured global accelerator.
+The user request first get redirected to the closest edge location and from there via AWS global network to the global accelerator.
+Then based on the *endpoint group*s configured in the global accelerator, the traffic is sent to the closest healthy region.

 *Anycast*, also known as *IP Anycast* or Anycast routing, is **an IP network addressing scheme that allows multiple servers to share the same IP address**, allowing for multiple physical destination servers to be logically identified by a single IP address.

 ![[Global_Accelerator.png]]